martinDengis/info8004/sam-meta.md

 - **Limitations**:
   - Performance varies by domain distance from training distribution
   - Struggles with highly specialized imagery without additional prompting
-  - May require prompt engineering for optimal results in certain domains

 ---
 class: middle, has-header